OpenEducationAnalytics/OpenEducationAnalytics/modules/module_catalog/Ed-Fi/Readme.md

 For organizations seeking open-source education analytics solutions, EdGraph is a trusted partner that offers a range of managed services, analytics solutions, and data validation modules built on the OEA framework.
 Their expertise in Ed-Fi education data standards, demonstrated through their collaboration with Microsoft and recognition as an "OEA Advanced Partner," positions them as a valuable resource for educational institutions looking to accelerate their data integration and analytics initiatives.

-The architecture and reference implementation for all modules is built on [Azure Synapse Analytics](https://azure.microsoft.com/en-us/services/synapse-analytics/), with [Azure Data Lake Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction) as the storage backbone, and [Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/) providing the role-based access control.

 ## Legal notices